-- reduction achieved by the project, actions or activities (collectively, "GHG Emission Reduction Report"). - b.
-If the GHG Emission Reduction Report is approved, a reduction to the required offsets shall be calculated by the District's Energy Department/Team, and the reduction of offsets shall be transmitted to the project applicant in writing and the amount of GHG reduction shall count towards the required GHG reduction for the Proposed Project ("GHG Reduction"). - 2.
-Purchase GHG emission offsets in conformance with paragraph A(3) above in an amount sufficient to achieve the required reduction of MTCO2e or MWh specified above, which may be decreased by the amount of annual MTCO2e or MWh reduction that is achieved by any renewable energy project(s) or other verifiable action or activities if developed and/or implemented pursuant to paragraph (1) above.
-The purchase of offsets to achieve the required reduction in MTCO2e or MWh shall occur as follows: - a.
-Purchase offsets for the 20 year period from 2030 to 2050 prior to 2030, then for the 37 year period from 2050 to 2087 prior to 2050; - b.
-On or before the first year of operation of the proposed project and annually thereafter, the project applicant shall submit certificates for offsets purchased to achieve the required GHG emission reductions, including written verification by a qualified consultant approved by the District that the offsets meet the requirements for GHG emission offset credits set forth in paragraph A(3) above, to the District's Energy Department/Team. - D. Adjustments to Required GHG Emissions Reductions.

-If the project applicant complies with paragraphs A(1) or A(2) above, in an amount that meets the total amount of MTCO2e or MWh reductions specified above to meet the 2030 and 2050 reduction target, or complies with paragraph A(3) above and purchases the requisite offsets, or does a combination of paragraphs A(1), A(2), and
+Mitigation Measures Timing and Methods Responsible Parties reduc (colle tion achieved by the project, actions or activities ctively, "GHG Emission Reduction Report"). b.
+If the reduc Distri offset writin towar Proje GHG Emission Reduction Report is approved, a tion to the required offsets shall be calculated by the ct's Energy Department/Team, and the reduction of s shall be transmitted to the project applicant in ng and the amount of GHG reduction shall count rds the required GHG reduction for the Proposed ct ("GHG Reduction").
+Purchase A(3) abov reduction decreased that is ach verifiable pursuant achieve th follows: Purch prior On or proje subm requi verifi GHG emission offsets in conformance with paragraph e in an amount sufficient to achieve the required of MTCO 2 e or MWh specified above, which may be l by the amount of annual MTCO 2 e or MWh reduction nieved by any renewable energy project(s) or other action or activities if developed and/or implemented to paragraph (1) above.
+The purchase of offsets to ne required reduction in MTCO 2 e or MWh shall occur as hase offsets for the 20 year period from 2030 to 2050 to 2030, then for the 37 year period from 2050 to 2087 to 2050; before the first year of operation of the proposed ct and annually thereafter, the project applicant shall it certificates for offsets purchased to achieve the red GHG emission reductions, including written cation by a qualified consultant approved by the ct that the offsets meet the requirements for GHG ion offset credits set forth in paragraph A(3) above, to istrict's Energy Department/Team D. Adjustme nts to Required GHG Emissions Reductions.
+If the project applicant complies with paragraphs $A(1)$ or $A(2)$ above, in an amount that meets the total amount of MTCO 2 e or MWh reductions specified above to meet the 2030 and 2050 reduction target, or complies with paragraph $A(3)$ above and purchases the requisite offsets, or does a combination of paragraphs $A(1)$, (2), and